 Upon completion of taking at least one Beginning Taiko Course, Beginning II students are welcome to take the Songs Class and Skills & Drills Class.

-Upon completing 2 consecutive Songs courses, Intermediate students may join the Performance Class to learn skill-appropriate taiko songs and have the ability to join the performance on the stage for selected community local shows.
+Upon consistently attending 2 consecutive Songs courses, Intermediate students may join the Performance Class to learn skill-appropriate taiko songs and have the ability to join the performance on the stage for selected community local shows.
 Students will pay an initiation fee of $35.00 to receive an orientation, Unit Souzou/Korekara Taiko performance guideline manual and Unit Souzou t-shirt.
 Additionally students will be responsible to supply own performance gear as outlined in the orientation.

-After consistently attending at least 4-5 months of Korekara Taiko classes, interested and committed students can apply to the advanced level by filling out an application form to begin the process.
+Upon consistently attending 3 consecutive Performance courses, interested and committed students can apply to the advanced level by filling out an application form to begin the process.
 Before submitting an application, reviewing the Korekara Taiko Advanced Student Benefits and Expectations is highly recommended!
-Scheduling an interview/audition taiko lesson with UNIT SOUZOU Co-Directors will be the next step.
+Scheduling an interview with Unit Souzou Co-Directors will be the next step.

-Moving into the advanced level is determined at the discretion of UNIT SOUZOU Co-directors.
-Upon acceptance to become an advanced trainee, students will pay an initiation fee of $70.00 to receive an orientation, KT ADV guideline handbook and an additional Unit Souzou t-shirt.
+Moving into the advanced level is determined at the discretion of Unit Souzou Co-directors.
+Upon acceptance to become an advanced level, students will pay an initiation fee of $35.00 to receive an orientation, KT ADV guideline handbook and an additional Unit Souzou t-shirt.